-Maximum exposure to credit risk: There has been no significant change during the financial year, or since the end of the financial year, to the municipal entity's exposure to credit risk, the approach of measurement or the objectives, policies and processes for managing this risk.
-The carrying amount of financial assets recorded in the financial statements, which is net of impairment losses, represents the group's maximum exposure to credit risk without taking into account the value of any collateral obtained.
+Maximum exposure to credit risk: During the financial year under review there has been an abnormal increase in the provision for debt impairment.
+This is attributed to the impact of the lockdown regulations as a result of COVID-19.
+A number of consumer debtors were unable to settle their accounts on time during the COVID-19 lockdown period resulting in their accounts falling within the impairment methodology parameters.
+The carrying amount of financial assets recorded in the financial statements, which is net of impairment losses, represents the maximum exposure to credit risk without taking into account the value of any collateral obtained.